e271828e/Flight.jl/prototypes/kernel/README.md

 unwired face — an input fed by nothing is a build error, and the root assembly's own input faces are the slots.

+**Increment 5 — the multi-rate grid.** The two-register `sample_times`
+declaration folds to one `(anchor, m, c)` triple per component in Stratum A;
+deployment binding — now a real seam, `Simulation(build(root); h, n, Δt_base)` — resolves the triples to `(D, Φ, Δt)` by exact GCD arithmetic and compiles the executor behind it, one deployment-free `Build` backing many `Simulation`s.
+The boundary sweep gates discrete entries by `(idx − Φ) % D`, and a step boundary that is not a base tick runs the zero-arg bodies: an empty due set is arity selection, never a sentinel index failing every gate (D-185).

     julia --project=. check.jl

 ## What is real here